illuminate3/bootawesome-depricated/README.md

 ### Text

-The `text` method generates a text field with an optional label, from errors and options.
+The `text` method generates a text field with an optional label and Font Awesome icon, from errors and options.

 	Bootstrap::text('text', 'Text', 'Value', $errors);

 ### Password

-The `password` method generates a password field with an optional label, from errors and options.
+The `password` method generates a password field with an optional label and Font Awesome icon, from errors and options.

 	Bootstrap::password('password', 'Password');

 ### Email

-The `email` method generates an email field with an optional label, from errors and options.
+The `email` method generates an email field with an optional label and Font Awesome icon, from errors and options.

 	Bootstrap::email('email', 'Email address', 'Value');